0x5bfa/0x5BFA/README.md

 - 🎓 University student studying Computer Science, based in Japan
 - 🖼️ WinUI community contributor
 - 🔭 Working on [Files App](https://files.community) to refactor the source and introduce low-level APIs
-- 💻 C and C#; interested in C++ for COM and game development
+- 💻 Use C and C#; interested in C++ for COM and game development
-- 🗣️ Japanese and English (TOEIC: 870, still sucks but not that bad)
+- 🗣️ Speak Japanese and English
 - 🛠️ Learning the IDA decompiler, authoring WinRT and COM servers in a packaged app
 - 💡 Will learn about the kernel driver and DirectX development
 - 📫 `0x5bfa`@Discord